by Lesia

 Our guide, Musa has just shared his experience with his client, Benjamin.

 First, they had a wonderful trip to Lake Manyara National Park where they saw lots of elephants, hippos, zebras, and impalas.
-After an overnight in a wonderful Serena Lodge, they headed to the famous Serengeti National Park where they observed the movements of wildebeests and zebras.
+After an overnight in a wonderful Serena Lodge, they headed to the famous Serengeti National Park where they observed the movements wildebeests and zebras.

 After the calving and green seasons have finished, the animals are slowly moving to the north of the Serengeti to cross the Mara River into Kenya’s Maasai Mara.
 Before that, they still need to cross one more obstacle– the Grumeti River.